mandar-gite/glycemic_index_visualisation/README.md

 ### Usage

-In terminal, from project directory:
+From terminal, in project directory, run:

 `jupiter notebook`

 Jupyter Notebook is then opened in browser at http://localhost:8888